wildcardcorp/factored/README.txt

 allowgooglecodereminder
-    (true|false) value defaulting to false that allows the user, if the username is an email, to get a reminder of their code sent to them.
+    (true|false) value defaulting to false that allows the user, if the username is an email, to get a reminder of their code sent to them. allowgooglecodereminder.subject
+    If using allowing code reminders, the email subject of reminder allowgooglecodereminder.sender
+    If using allowing code reminders, the email from address of reminder allowgooglecodereminder.body
+    If using allowing code reminders, the email body of reminder

 autouserfinder SQL configuration options